MilenaMMay/workload-for-harvest/README.md

+# Workload for Harvest

+## Pattern Library

+To view the Pattern Library, execute `yarn run storybook` and go to [http://localhost:9009/](http://localhost:9009/).

+## Tests

+To run the test suite, execute `yarn run test`.

+## Application

+To start the application, execute `yarn start`.
+The application will open at [http://localhost:3000/](http://localhost:3000/).

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>